-Standard Asset-Based Line: For businesses not able to meet credit standards associated with long-term credit.
+For businesses not able to meet credit standards associated with long-term credit.
 Funding for cyclical growth, recurrent and/or short-term needs.
 Repayment stems from converting short-term assets into cash.
 Businesses constantly draw from the LOC, based upon existing assets, and repay as their cash cycle dictates.
-This line normally is used by businesses that offer credit to other companies.
+This line normally is for businesses that offer credit to other companies.

-Small Asset-Based Line: This asset-based revolving line of credit of as much as $200,000.
+This is line of credit of as much as $200,000.
 This line operates like a standard asset-based line except that some of the stricter servicing requirements are foregone, providing the business can regularly show repayment ability from capital for the sum total.

-You can get approved for up to and including $350,000.
+One of our corporate credit secrets is SBA Express.
+You can get approval for up to and including $350,000.
 Interest rates can be different, with SBA enabling banks to charge as much as 6.5% over their base rate.
 Loans over $25,000 will need collateral.

 Private investors and alternative lenders also offer credit lines.
 These are easier to qualify for than conventional SBA loans.
 They also demand much less documentation for approval.
 These alternative SBA credit lines often call for good personal credit for approval.

 Unlike with SBA, many of them don’t need good bank or business credit approval.
 Almost all of these sorts of programs require two years’ of tax returns.
-Tax returns need to demonstrate a profit.
+Tax returns must demonstrate a profit.
 Rates can vary from 7% or higher and loan amounts extend from $25,000 into the millions.

 Loan amounts are ordinarily based upon the revenues and/or profits shown on the tax returns.
 At times lenders may want other financials such as a profit and loss statement, balance sheets, and income statements.

 Loan amounts are ordinarily around $20,000.
-Lenders routinely do pull your business credit, so you should have some credit already established and at times lenders will want to see tax returns.
-Rates vary based upon risk for this program, and there typically aren’t a lot of funding sources who offer it.
+Lenders routinely do pull your business credit, so you should have some credit already and at times lenders will want to see tax returns.
+Rates vary because of risk for this program, and there typically aren’t a lot of funding sources who offer it.

 Both cards and lines are revolving credit.
 Credit lines are more difficult to qualify for as card approvals are ordinarily very quick, many times automated, while at the same time line require an in-depth underwriting review.
 Lines usually offer lower rates, per Bankrate card rates average 13% while lines average 4%.

+Another of the little known corporate credit secrets is unsecured business credit cards.
 A lot of them report to the consumer credit reporting agencies.
-They all demand a personal guarantee from you.
-You can get approved normally for one card at the most as they discontinue approving you when you have two or more inquiries on your report.
+Also, they all demand a personal guarantee from you.
+You can get approval normally for one card at the most as they discontinue approving you when you have two or more inquiries on your report.

 Most credit card companies offer business credit cards including Capital One, Chase, and American Express.
 These have rates much like consumer rates and limits are also similar.
 Some of them report to the consumer reporting agencies, some report to the business bureaus.
 Approval requirements are similar to consumer credit card accounts.